Fischsalat/UnrealContainers/README.md

 # UnrealContainers
 Some UE4 container types with iterators.

-SOME ARE NOT WORKING YET!